 Shares or options granted are considered wages if they are through an Employee Share Scheme (ESS) interest under the Income Tax Assessment Act 1997 (ITAA).
-The ITAA applies when an employee acquires a beneficial interest in the shares or options granted.
-This includes shares or options granted by the employer’s holding or parent company.
+The ITAA applies when an employee acquires a beneficial interest in the shares or options granted, including shares or options granted by the employer’s holding or parent company.

 Where shares or options are granted to an employee, you must declare the value as wages for payroll tax purposes.